 When using the for statement to iterate through a mutable object, avoid adding or deleting members because it could have unexpected results.

-Avoid using assignment expressions in the loop control statement (that is, while or for).
+Prohibit assignment expressions in the loop control statement (that is, while or for).

 6.30 Off-by-one error [XZH]